-- 1. The external auditors are accountable to the Trustees and the Committee, as representatives of the Unitholders of the Trust.
-As such a representative, the Committee has overall responsibility for selection of the external auditors, and recommends to the Trustees the firm of external auditors to be put forward for Unitholder approval at each annual meeting of Unitholders.
-The Committee will only select external auditors who (a) participate in the oversight program of the Canadian Public Accountability Board (the "CPAB"), and (b) are in good standing with the CPAB. - 2.
-The Committee annually reviews and discusses a letter from the external auditors detailing factors that might have an impact on the auditors' independence and objectivity, including all services provided and fees charged by the external auditors.
-The Committee satisfies itself regarding the independence of the auditors and reports its conclusions, and the basis for those conclusions, to the Trustees.
+- 1. The external Auditor is accountable to the Trustees and the Committee, as representatives of the Unitholders of the Trust.
+As such a representative, the Committee has overall responsibility for selection of the external Auditor, and recommends to the Trustees the external Audit firm to be put forward for Unitholder approval at each annual meeting of Unitholders.
+The Committee will only select external Auditors who (a) participate in the oversight program of the Canadian Public Accountability Board (the "CPAB"), and (b) are in good standing with the CPAB. - 2.
+The Committee annually reviews and discusses communications from the external Auditor detailing factors that might have an impact on the Auditor's independence and objectivity, including all services provided and fees charged by the external Auditor as required by the Canadian Securities Administrators or Chartered Professional Accountants Canada.
+The Committee satisfies itself regarding the independence of the Auditor and reports its conclusions, and the basis for those conclusions, to the Trustees.